usdot-its-jpo-data-portal/cv_pilot_ingest/README.md

 `python -u sandbox_to_csv.py --pilot thea --message_type tim --sdate 2019-09-16 --edate 2019-09-18 --json`

 #### Configuration
-The applications requires [Python 3.x](https://www.python.org/download/releases/3.0/) and the packages listed in the requirements.txt file.
+The applications requires [Python 2.7](https://www.python.org/download/releases/2.7/) or [Python 3.x](https://www.python.org/download/releases/3.0/) and the packages listed in the requirements.txt file.

+This application also requires that you have access to the command line of a machine.
+If you're using a Mac, the command line can be accessed via the [Terminal](https://support.apple.com/guide/terminal/welcome/mac), which comes with Mac OS.
+If you're using a PC, the command line can be accessed via the Command Prompt, which comes with Windows, or via [Cygwin64](https://www.cygwin.com/), a suite of open source tools that allow you to run something similar to Linux on Windows.

 ##### Prerequisites for using Sandbox Exporter